Ashram Shambala: Return of confiscated property

-A year later, after the trial of Rudnev, the court returned the confiscated cottages and cars to the sect.
-In March 2016, the Central District Court of Novosibirsk returned the "priestess" Oksana Spiridonova (Rudnev's assistant) gold and part of the money: 40,060 rubles, 550 euros, 2 US dollars, 50 yuan, 5 hryvnias and 40 rupees.
+A year later, the court returned the cottages and cars that had been confiscated from group members.
+In March 2016, the Central District Court of Novosibirsk returned gold and money to Rudnev's assistant, the "priestess" Oksana Spiridonova.

-Sect features
+Features

-Rudnev called himself "extraterrestrial from Sirius".
-His followers called him Great Shaman Shri Dzhnan Avatar Muni.
+Rudnev called himself an "extraterrestrial from Sirius".
+His followers called him "Great Shaman Shri Dzhnan Avatar Muni."
+He is the author of a book, The Way of the Fool.

-Adherents of the sect were reported to have practiced group sex and bestiality.
+Adherents of the group are claimed to have practiced group sex and bestiality.

-Sectarians lived in difficult conditions in the sect, slept three or four hours a day and ate very little.
-People lost their teeth, and then were told: "You are being reborn into a man of the sixth race who does not need teeth, because he feed by divine energy."
+Allegedly, they slept three or four hours a day and ate very little.
+People lost their teeth, only to be told that they would be reborn as sixth-race beings fed by divine energy, who do not need teeth.